Kerciu/Algorithms-And-Data-Structures/README.md

 ### Sorting Algorithms
 This folder contains implementations of various sorting algorithms, such as bubble sort, insertion sort, selection sort, quicksort and mergesort.

+### Dijkstra
+This folder contains implementation of dijkstra algorithm for finding the shortest path in a graph through given board.

 ### Turing Machine
 This folder contains implementations of Turing machines and exemplary programs based on Turing machine.